Andrew-71/qncy/README.md

 ## Deployment

+By default, the system starts with an SQLite3 database.
+This can be changed by populating the environment variables and more specifically setting `QNCY_DB_BACKEND=postgres`.

+To add mock user data, a management command `fill_db [ratio]` is present.

+### Docker

 If you have Docker installed and are fine with temporarily losing ~1.5gb of space, you can deploy a fully working instance of the app by running the following command: